mlab817/faqs/src/da-responses-to-coa-queries/what-is-the-reason-for-the-php-17.5-billion-unliquidated-fund-transfers-and-cash-advances-to-agencie.md

 ---
  title: What is the reason for the PhP 17.5 billion unliquidated fund transfers and cash advances to agencies, local government units, government-controlled corporations and non-government organizations in 2020 per COA’s report?

-tags: ["reason","billion","unliquidated","fund","transfers","cash","advances","agencies","local","government","units","governmentcontrolled","corporations","nongovernment","organizations","coa","report"]

  ---

-### DA Responses to COA Queries
+## DA Responses to COA Queries

-## What is the reason for the PhP 17.5 billion unliquidated fund transfers and cash advances to agencies, local government units, government-controlled corporations and non-government organizations in 2020 per COA’s report?
+# What is the reason for the PhP 17.5 billion unliquidated fund transfers and cash advances to agencies, local government units, government-controlled corporations and non-government organizations in 2020 per COA’s report?

  - The DA experienced difficulty enforcing the submission of duly signed documentation, which is required for liquidation, due to the pandemic.